Public Lands Camping Pass required

 - If marking your route, do not mark or blaze your trail with axes or paint.
 If using flagging, remove it when you leave.

-Industrial activity in PLUZs
+Recreation management in PLUZs

 Industry operates under the existing regulatory framework that applies to all public land, including PLUZs.